LavaMoat/lavamoat.github.io/src/content/docs/guides/allow-scripts.md

 - **npm**: `npm exec allow-scripts run`
 - **Yarn**: `yarn allow-scripts run`

-`allow-scripts` will fail if it detects dependencies attemping to run scripts which haven't yet been configured; you will be advised to run [`allow-scripts auto`][automatic-configuration] to rectify the situation.
+`allow-scripts` will fail if it detects dependencies attempting to run scripts which haven't yet been configured; you will be advised to run [`allow-scripts auto`][automatic-configuration] to rectify the situation.

 ### Yarn plugin